annelise-rasmussen/dbt_SamsSubs/core5_AnneliseRasmussen.md

 - Save the file and build the model.
 Go to Snowflake to see the newly created table!

   #### dim bread ####
-- Create a new file inside of the oliver directory called `subs_dim_bread.sql`
+- Create a new file inside of the Sam's Subs directory called `subs_dim_bread.sql`
 - Populate the code that we will use in this file below:
 ```
 {{ config(